 Rituxan was approved by the U.S. Food and Drug Administration (the "FDA") on November 26, 1997 and was launched into the U.S. market jointly with Genentech, Inc. ("Genentech") in December 1997.
 Rituxan is the trade name in the United States for the compound Rituximab (formerly known as IDEC-C2B8).
-In Switzerland, and upon approval in the rest of Europe, Rituximab is marketed as MabThera (Rituximab, Rituxan and MabThera are collectively referred to herein as "Rituxan," except where otherwise indicated).
+In Switzerland, and upon approval in the rest of Europe, Rituximab is marketed as MabThera (Rituximab, Rituxan and MabThera are collectively referred to herein as "Rituxan. except where otherwise indicated).
 Rituxan was developed through collaborative relationships with Genentech and Genentech's affiliate F. Hoffmann-LaRoche, Inc. ("Hoffmann-LaRoche") and is being developed for the Japanese market in collaboration with Zenyaku Kogyo, Ltd. ("Zenyaku").
-Rituxan received Swiss marketing approval on November 28, 1997 and was recently introduced in the Swiss market in late 1997 by Hoffmann-LaRoche, which holds sales and marketRituxan in the European Union is currently pending and is not expected before mid-1998, at the earliest.
+Rituxan received Swiss marketing approval on November 28, 1997 and was recently introduced in the Swiss market by Hoffmann-LaRoche, which holds sales and marketing rights worldwide except in the United States and Japan.
+Approval to market Rituxan in the European Union is currently pending and is not expected before mid-1998, at the earliest.
 Zenyaku is developing Rituxan in Japan where the regulatory process requires additional human clinical testing.
 Approval in Japan is not expected in the near future.